Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: CR hydrodynamics

 We highlight two important points behind the aforementioned prescriptions.
-First, the scattering coefficients and pressure anisotropy are derived assuming steady-state balance relations between driving and wave damping.
-Typically, this balance can be established on an instability growth timescale that is much shorter than the dynamic timescale over the macroscopic system.
+First, the scattering coefficients and CR pressure anisotropy are derived assuming steady-state balance between wave driving and damping.
+Typically, this balance can be established on an instability growth timescale $\sim (n_{\rm ion}/n_{\rm cr})\Omega_{\rm cr}^{-1}\sim 10^{3-4}\ \rm yr$, which is orders of magnitude shorter than the dynamic timescale of the macroscopic system.
 Therefore, it usually suffices to adopt such steady-state estimates.
 Second, we note that these prescriptions were calculated by assuming either the CRSI or CRPAI being the only instability at work.
 In reality, the CRPAI and CRSI are likely to act together, although the outcome is not additive, because each of them amplify (different) two out of four parallel-propagating Alfv\'en waves, while damping the other two.
 For present purposes, we only consider the case with pure CRSI or CRPAI, while leaving the more general case to future work.